-Every parent in the state of California has the responsibility of providing for his or her child.
-Although California courts have a specific formula by which they determine the amount of child support that changes hands, it may be helpful for you to consult with your lawyer about child support – particularly if you have extenuating circumstances.
+Every parent in the state of California has a responsibility for providing for his or her child.
+Although California courts have a specific formula by which they determine the amount of child support that changes hands, it may be helpful for you to consult with your lawyer about child support—particularly if you have extenuating circumstances.

 Under California law, some people are entitled to receive spousal support or alimony.
 Inevitably, that means that the other party in a divorce case must pay.
-Your attorney can help you fight for justice when it comes to spousal support, whether you should be receiving it or whether you must pay it.
+Your Rancho Cucamonga divorce lawyer can help you fight for justice when it comes to spousal support, whether you should be receiving it or whether you must pay it.

 If you have a family business and you’re getting a divorce, that business needs to be valued so that it can be distributed properly during the property division phase of your divorce.

-Most people find that it’s best to work with a business valuation lawyer who understands the process and who knows the right professionals to ensure an accurate valuation.
+Most people find that it’s best to work with a business valuation lawyer who understands the process and who knows the right professionals to ensure a fair and accurate valuation.

 Aside from child custody, property division is one of the most hotly contested areas of divorce.
 What happens when “what’s mine is yours” goes out the window?

-Your attorney can help ensure that your assets and debts are divided appropriately during divorce.
-That way, you walk away from the marriage with what is rightfully yours.
+We can help ensure that your assets and debts are divided appropriately during your divorce.
+You should be able to walk away from the marriage with what is rightfully yours.

-Do You Need a Rancho Cucamonga Divorce Lawyer’s Help?
+Do You Need a Rancho Cucamonga Divorce Lawyer?

 Divorce can lead to many complex issues, and it can be tough to navigate the court system on your own.

-Call us at 909-466-7661 or get in touch with us online.
-We can get your case-specific legal advice and help ensure that you are represented fairly in court during your divorce.
+Call us at 909-466-7661 or complete our contact form below.
+We can provide you with case-specific legal advice and ensure that you are represented fairly in court during your divorce.